-Established in 2005, the Centre for Urban Schooling (CUS) connects the Ontario Institute for Studies in Education (OISE) to urban schools and communities.
-The Centre conducts research on and advocates for critical practice that is focused on how to better serve historically marginalized and racialized children, youth, and families in public schools.
-Our research projects include critical practitioner research projects, youth participatory action research (yPAR) projects, and arts-based research projects.
+The Centre for Urban Schooling (CUS) was established in 2005 to connect OISE to urban schools and communities.
+The Centre conducts research on and advocates for critical practice that is focused on how to better serve historically marginalized and racialized children and youth in public schools.

-The Institute for Knowledge Innovation and Technology conducts research, develops technology and helps build communities aimed at advancing beyond "best practice" in education, knowledge work, and knowledge creation.
-IKIT is a global network of organizations committed to the advancement of knowledge building technology and practices in all sectors of society.
+The Institute for Knowledge Innovation and Technology (IKIT) conducts research, develops technology, and helps build communities aimed at advancing beyond "best practice" in education, knowledge work, and knowledge creation.

 The Dr. Eric Jackman Institute of Child Study (JICS) brings together graduate teacher education through the Master of Arts in Child Study and Education (MA-CSE) program, exemplary educational practices for the Laboratory School children in nursery to Grade 6, and multidisciplinary research in child development at the endowed Dr. R.G.N.
 Laidlaw Research Centre.